 Effective September 1, 2011, in accordance with the New Jersey First Act (P.L.
 2011, c.70) all employees of public school districts must reside in the State of New Jersey.
 All newly hired employees who do not reside in New Jersey will have one year after the date employment begins to relocate residency to New Jersey.
 You may also submit a hardship appeal that is reviewed by the state to determine if you can receive a waiver from this requirement.

 What will my starting salary will be?

 Our compensation system values experience and performance and makes Newark’s teachers among the highest paid teachers in the country.
 Your degree and years of teaching experience will dictate where you fall on the salary guide.
 Click here to download our 2019-24 Salary Scale

 I currently work in another district in New Jersey.
 Can I transfer any of my benefits from that district?

 When am I eligible for tenure?

-- Be employed by Newark Public Schools for four years and one day in the same title and receive an Effective or Highly Effective rating on the annual summative evaluation in at least two of the three years counting from year two of employment.
+- Be employed by Newark Board of Education for four years and one day in the same title and receive an Effective or Highly Effective rating on the annual summative evaluation in at least two of the three years counting from year two of employment.

 For more information, please refer to the TEACHNJ Act, which reformed the state’s tenure laws.